The current squeeze on working capital is the biggest threat to global trade’s recovery

 The Index of Global Trade Health compares business-to-business transaction volumes (orders processed from buyers and invoices processed from suppliers) submitted via the Tradeshift platform against a ‘baseline’ created by analyzing medium-term seasonal trends in the transaction data that flows across our platform.

 A reading that meets the baseline indicates growth aligned with expectations against historical trends.
 Readings greater than and below the baseline indicate above-trend and below-trend growth.

-Looking at the data in this way helps give a sense of how volatile activity is across different sectors and geographies.
-For example, a sudden rise in orders might trigger orders to jump at a rate that exceeds what we would consider normal.
+Looking at the data this way helps give a sense of how volatile activity is across different sectors and geographies.
+For example, a sudden rise in orders might trigger orders to jump at a rate exceeding what we consider normal.
 By contrast, waning demand might trigger volatility in the opposite direction.

 Recovery stalls on supply chain issues.
 Temporary pain or a bellwether of more disruptions to come?

 New normal?
 Supply chains adapted, but companies have yet to decide whether the economics of resiliency stack up.

 Trade chasm: Has the Pandemic brought buyers and sellers closer together or pushed them further apart?

 Global trade trend activity rises sharply as recovery builds momentum.